Update 📢

 WordPress now powers over 43% of the web, but in 2025, it’s evolving into something bigger, an AI operations hub.
 If you’re an agency managing dozens of sites, you’ve probably asked: “How can I integrate AI into WordPress without relying on 10 different tools?”

-The answer is the WordPress MCP Server.
-It connects large language models like Claude directly to your WordPress dashboard, turning natural language prompts into secure, automated actions.
+A WordPress MCP server connects large language models like Claude directly to your WordPress dashboard, turning natural language prompts into secure, automated actions.
+Instead of clicking through wp-admin for every task, you can simply say: “Publish this post,” “Update plugins,” or “List pending comments.”

 Table of Contents